 To give you an easy example of how to “build an empire” within the confines of a large organization, imagine you come in as a first-level manager, and your responsibility is some component X. You have a team of eight people.
 Let’s assume it is a small app, for simplicity, one of many that your company has released.
 First, you want to make your app more resilient so you geographically distribute it, and of course there is local redundancy as well.
 Then you split the app into a bunch of “microservices” — the more, the merrier — which increases the communication overhead between the resulting components.
 It also makes maintenance and feature development more difficult.
 Every small change is now a big release, due to the added complexity.

 Now that you have positioned your app for future success, you may want to tell your manager that you need more people.
-After all, deployment is more difficult, there are industry-best practices to follow, and of course you also want to reduce cognitive load of your team.
+After all, deployment is more difficult, there are industry-best practices to follow, and of course you also want to reduce the cognitive load of your team.
 As a consequence, you split your one team of eight guys into three or four teams, basically as many as you can get away with.
 For each team, you hire a dedicated manager, product manager, perhaps even an “agile coach”, and of course more engineers.
 You want to ensure business continuity, so you argue that you should have two or three junior, mid-level, and senior engineers in each of your team.
-Before you know it, you are in charge of 3o+ people.
+Before you know it, you are in charge of 30+ people.

 With the dilution of ownership comes an increased communication burden.
 No longer is there one person “owning” the entire app.
 No, not at all.
 Now that you have professionalized your organizational unit, and perhaps got a promotion to Head/VP of Engineering, there need to be rigid processes and clearly delineated areas of responsibility.
 There is one meeting after another and hardly anything gets done anymore.
 Yet, everybody pretends to be busy.

 You may think that I am joking but nothing could be farther from the truth.
 I have seen such excesses during the time of free money and now that ZIRP is over, many companies have a hard time with getting their costs under control.
 There was so much money around that companies hired people even if they did not need them.
 There were even perverse evaluation metrics used by some investors.
-For instance, if your company did not make money but you had 250 engineers, then obviously your company has to be worth more than another company with similar revenue figures that only has 50 people on payroll.
+For instance, if your company did not make money but you had 250 engineers, then obviously your company has to be worth more than another company with similar revenue figures that only has 50 people on its payroll.
 It should be the exact opposite.
 The reasoning, however, was that if you have a lot of unneeded engineers in your company, you are better able to seize all the unknown future opportunities in your business niche you may encounter.

 When Elon Musk fired 80% of Twitter, it caused quite an uproar.
 Yet, Twitter/X nowadays works better than it ever has.
 What is perhaps an even less comfortable thought is that Twitter could perhaps be run by a fraction of its current workforce.
 They have about 2,000 people.
 Yet, I really wonder why they would need more than 200 people.
 Twitter is not a complicated app.
 On that note, the big threat to people working in tech is not AI.
 I do not foresee that AI coding assistant are going to replace a significant part of the workforce.
 A much bigger threat is putting competent technical managers instead of former consultants in charge.
 Elon Musk is a decent enough example but Pavel Durov is arguably a better one as he prevented Telegram from bloating.
 Most CEOs in his position would have happily raised billions and hired thousands of people.
 I would not be surprised if every traditionally run tech company out there could easily lose 2/3 of their employees without any negative effect, ignoring leftist boycott campaigns, of course.

-1. Well, don’t they say 20 percent of your staff might be responsible for 80 percent of your success so you don’t need most of your staff.
+Well, don’t they say 20 percent of your staff might be responsible for 80 percent of your success so you don’t need most of your staff.
 It seems to be a thing worth looking into if companies want to drop dead weight.
 Let me tell you I am in Africa and in my country, when you are employed in companies, you can be shocked by how many people are just walking around drinking lemon water and gossiping in the office, their work is to talk to the boss at night.
 When a performer who is some time only one or two people in a team of 20 resigns, the company stalks them for months to come back.
 In govt offices it’s even worse, ghost workers and bullshitters are the majority and the bullshitters thrive like crazy, not much get done in such an economy.

-2. That’s quite amazing Musk came in and flat out fired 80%.
+That’s quite amazing Musk came in and flat out fired 80%.
 Wow he really is a genius hey.(?)

 Pretty sure is public about being an Aspie too,